esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/DrawOverOtherApps.png" alt="alt text" style="max-width:200px;"/>

-Next click the back button in the upper lefthand corner of the screen.
+Next, click the back button in the upper lefthand corner of the screen.

 <img src="./assets/NewConsole/DrawOverOtherAppsBack.png" alt="alt text" style="max-width:200px;"/>

-You will now be taken back to the *Display over other apps screen*, noting *Esper Device Management* is now set to *Yes* or *Allowed* for drawing over other apps.
+You will be taken back to the *Display over other apps screen*, noting *Esper Device Management* is now set to *Yes* or *Allowed* for drawing over other apps.
 Now click the back button in the Nav bar.

 <img src="./assets/NewConsole/DrawAppsEDMYes.png" alt="alt text" style="max-width:200px;"/>

-You will now return to the Esper agent to install any Esper Enterprise apps.
+You will then return to the Esper agent to install any Esper Enterprise apps.

 <img src="./assets/NewConsole/DeviceInstalling.png" alt="alt text" style="max-width:200px;"/>

 After this step, your provisioning will be finished and you’ll see your device set up according to your provisioning template.
-In this example we’ve provisioned in multi application mode with 3 Enterprise apps installed from the Esper Cloud and managed Google Play enabled.
+In this example, we’ve provisioned in multi-application mode with three Enterprise apps installed from the Esper Cloud and managed Google Play enabled.

 <img src="./assets/NewConsole/DeviceScreen.png" alt="alt text" style="max-width:200px;"/>